jremenyi1/Python_Projects/Dundee_TPO_Analysis/README.md

 - how tree protection has changed over time and
 - how it varies across different areas.

-Ths project demonstrates my shift from manual, exploratory data analysis - data cleaning, validation, exploratory analysis, and visual communication - toward **reproducible and scalable data workflows**.
+This project demonstrates my shift from manual, exploratory data analysis - data cleaning, validation, exploratory analysis, and visual communication - toward **reproducible and scalable data workflows**.

 ## Data